twigphp/Twig/doc/intro.rst

   developer to define their own custom tags and filters, and to create their own DSL.

-Twig is used by many Open-Source projects like Symfony, Drupal8, eZPublish, phpBB, Piwik, OroCRM; and many frameworks have support for it as well like Slim, Yii, Laravel, Codeigniter and Kohana — just to name a few.
+Twig is used by many Open-Source projects like Symfony, Drupal8, eZPublish, phpBB, Matomo, OroCRM; and many frameworks have support for it as well like Slim, Yii, Laravel, and Codeigniter — just to name a few.

 Prerequisites
 -------------

-Twig needs at least **PHP 5.2.7** to run.
-As of 1.34, the minimum requirement was bumped to **PHP 5.3.3**.
+Twig needs at least **PHP 5.4.0** to run.

 Installation
 ------------